 So you’ve purchased as much as you can locally, but you still have to fill in some gaps to make a meal, right?
 That’s completely normal!
 I make a weekly trip to the local grocery store too!

-Shopping at a grocery store can be tough because processed junk screams at you from every direction (yes, even at the healthiest store like Whole Foods).
+Shopping at a grocery store can be tough because processed junk screams at you from every direction (yes, even at the healthiest store like Whole Foods which I hear they have great commercial refrigeration to keep all their healthy food chilled and frozen).
 It’s also confusing to have to choose between 6 different brands of milk or every style and flavor of yogurt you can imagine all claiming to be healthier than the next.
 It honestly leaves my head spinning.

 I have some tips and tricks that have helped me navigate the weekly trek to the grocery store.
 Alright let’s begin!

 Treat the inner aisles of the store like enemy territory!